ampas/aces-docs/mkdocs/docs/guides/clf/index.md

 The document may also be of interest to those using CLF to author transforms and who want to understand how the CLFs will be used by applications.

-This guide should be read in conjunction with the [CLF Specification (v 3.0)](/specification/clf).
+This guide should be read in conjunction with the [CLF Specification (v 3.0)](/specifications/clf).

 !!! note
-    The specificataion was previously referred to by it's document number - "S-2014-006".
+    The specification was previously referred to by its document number - "S-2014-006".
 Although the spec had "2014" in the name, the document has been updated more recently than that.
 Version 3 of CLF was introduced with the release of ACES 1.2 in 2020 and the most recent editorial updates were in 2021.
 The current version of the specification now lives at the above link.

 A Quick Introduction to CLF